 This table provides general guidance rather than absolute recommendations for an individual patient.
 Factors to be considered in decisions about initiation of therapy include the risk of disease progression as determined by CD4+ percentage; the potential benefits and risks of therapy; and the ability of the caregiver to adhere to administration of the therapeutic regimen.
-Issues associated with adherence should be fully assessed, discussed and addressed with the caregivers for the HIV-infected infant before the decision to initiate therapy is made.
+Issues associated with adherence should be fully assessed, discussed, and addressed with the caregivers for the HIV-infected infant before the decision to initiate therapy is made.

-Clinical Category CD4+ Cell Percentage Plasma HIV RNA Copy Number 1 Recommendation Symptomatic (Clinical category A, B, or C) OR <25% (Immune category 2 or 3) Any value Treat Asymptomatic (Clinical category N) AND >25% (Immune category 1) Any value Consider Treatment 2
+Clinical Category CD4+ Cell Percentage Plasma HIV RNA Copy Number 1 Recommendation Symptomatic (Clinical category A, B, or C) OR <25% (Immune category 2 or 3) Any value Treat Asymptomatic (Clinical category N) AND ≥25% (Immune category 1) Any value Consider Treatment 2

-Plasma HIV RNA levels are higher in HIV-infected infants than older infected children and adults, and may be difficult to interpret in infants <12 months of age because overall HIV RNA levels are high and there is overlap in HIV RNA levels between infants who have and those who do not have rapid disease progression.
+Plasma HIV RNA levels are higher in HIV-infected infants than older infected children and adults.
+Because overall HIV RNA levels are high and overlap between infants who have and those who do not have rapid disease progression, HIV RNA levels may be difficult to interpret in infants <12 months of age.